ViralVerity/phylodynamic_analysis_instructions/README.md

 3b.
 Grab last tree from that file

-X = 2n+9 where n is the number of taxa
+X = 2n+9 where n is the number of taxa BUT I recommmend checking it - it seems that it varies a bit

 [on Command line]